-User interface design guides tend to be conservative and address mostly the issue of color, symbol, font, location and blinking rate.
-We believe that we should go beyond a mere transposition of classical results.
-Today's graphical screens allow production of complex graphical effects that go far beyond the capacities of light signals.
+Resting on accumulated results from traditional research, user interface design guides tend to be conservative and address mostly the issue of colour, symbol, font, location and blinking rate.
+We believe that it is time to go beyond a mere transposition of classical results.
+Today's graphical screens allow production of complex graphical effects that surpass the capacities of light signals.
 Their endless variations allow the design of signals for a whole range of events of different priorities.
-As the amount of dialogues with the machine increases, it becomes important that the user's attention is not grabbed all the time, but rather attracted discriminately.
+As the number of dialogues with the machine increases, it becomes important that the user's attention not be grabbed all the time, but rather attracted discerningly.
 Furthermore, as the amount of information to be conveyed increases, it becomes crucial to keep fluidity of work and to avoid upstaging of the main task [5].

 We are thus exploring a series of graphical attributes or effects that could support a large range of signals with distinctive attention "grabbing" capabilities.
-Among the possible attributes are classical parameters like the shape, size and dominant color of the graphical signal.
+Among the possible attributes are classical parameters like the shape, size and dominant colour of the graphical signal.
 As we are looking for signals that do not clutter the display or obscure other pieces of information, transparency as provided by modern graphical systems is also an interesting dimension.
 The transparency level of the visual signal can be used as well as the transparency gradient that determines its contrast with the background.
 Finally, animation provides a whole set of dimensions.
-The type of animation is probably meaningful though difficult to characterize: pulsating objects, moving objects, etc. Then for periodic animations as for any other periodic signals, classical variables are signal frequency and profile, as illustrated in figure 1.
+The type of animation is probably meaningful though difficult to characterise: pulsating objects, moving objects, etc. Then for periodic animations as for any other periodic signals, classical variables are signal frequency and profile, as illustrated in figure 1.

 Figure 1.
-Variations on the way the signal evolves over time.
-On the left, variation on the temporal profile.
-On the right, variation on frequency.
+Variations in the way the signal evolves over time.
+Top to bottom, variation on the temporal profile.
+Left to right, variation on frequency.

-The present paper reports on a subset of the above mentioned parameters.
-Because both shape and color have been extensively explored, we decided to keep these two parameters as neutral (or all-encompassing) as possible and to use only one shape (a circle) and one color (yellow).
-We chose a circle because of its relative symbolic neutrality (as opposed to the "caution" meaning of the triangle in some cultures for example) and the color yellow because it is the color with the largest perception field.
+The present paper reports on a subset of the abovementioned parameters.
+Because both shape and colour have been extensively explored, we decided to keep these two parameters as neutral (or allencompassing) as possible and to use only one shape (a circle) and one colour (yellow).
+We chose a circle because of its relative symbolic neutrality (as opposed to the "caution" meaning of the triangle in some cultures for example) and the colour yellow because it is the colour with the largest perception field.
 We manipulated the transparency and the animation of the signals.
 Among the animation parameters, we chose frequency and temporal profile.
 We used pulsating signals, with two variations: "local" signals were small pulsating disks, whereas "non-local" or "global" signals were ripples that encompassed the whole screen, with the goal of catching the eye wherever it rests.